carstenSpraener/cgV19/core/cgV19-MetaCartridge/doc/stereotypes/GroovyTemplate.md

 The meta cartridge will generate a GroovyTemplate as a template for implementation.
 If you specified the outputType, the generated groovy script could be enhanced.

+## BaseClass(es)
+This stereotype is applicable to the following UML-ELements:

+* Element

 ## Associated Tagged Values
 | Name | Type | Documentation |
 |------|-------|----------------------------------------|